Social Communication Questionnaire

 To help you calculate the scores, please refer to this table:

-For the items that show which answers score 1, well, ideally, you want the opposite answers.
+For the items that show which answers score 1, ideally, you want the opposite answers.

 For the items that show which answers score 0, you want those to be the answers.

-The cutoff score is 15, which means that it’s possible for the child to have Autism Spectrum Disorder (ASD).
-The higher the score is, the higher the chance that the child has it, however, do note that just because they score 15 or more, that doesn’t necessarily mean they have ASD.
-That’s why the directive is for the child to undergo a comprehensive examination to see if they should be diagnosed with ASD.
+The cutoff score is 15, which means that the child can have Autism Spectrum Disorder (ASD).
+The higher the score is, the higher the chance that the child has it; however, do note that just because they score 15 or more, that doesn't necessarily mean they have any autism spectrum disorders.
+That's why the directive is for the child to undergo a comprehensive examination to see if they should be diagnosed with autism spectrum disorder.

-When is it best to use the Social Communication Questionnaire (SCQ)?
+When is it best to use the SCQ?

-Since the Social Communication Questionnaire (SCQ) is a screening tool, the best times to issue this to them will always be the initial appointments, which were scheduled because they want to consult you about a child with possible ASD that they are handling.
-It’s best to issue this as soon as possible so that a child can be screened immediately.
+Since the SCQ is a vital resource, the best times to issue this to them will always be the initial appointments, which were scheduled because they want to consult you about a child with any possible autism spectrum disorders that they are handling.
+It's best to issue this as soon as possible so that a child can be screened immediately.

 Screening them as early as possible will give healthcare professionals the chance to develop the necessary plans for early intervention to find ways to help the child with ASD live comfortably despite their condition.
 They should also consider their families, guardians, teachers, and others so that they know how to help manage the child’s ASD to the point that it doesn’t become a problem for them and the child.

-Now, on the part of the informant, if they decided to take the Social Communication Questionnaire (SCQ) home so that they have time to ensure that their observations are correct, they can use the questionnaire at any opportunity to observe the child they are reporting.
-It can be used at home so the child can be assessed based on the home setting.
-It can also be used during class whenever the child can interact with others and do school work.
+Now, on the part of the informant, if they decide to take the SCQ home so that they have time to ensure that their observations are correct, they can use the questionnaire at any opportunity to observe the child they are reporting.
+It can be used at home to assess the child based on the home setting.
+It can also be used during class when the child interacts with others and does school work.
+This can also support the use of an educational intervention, along with other forms of treatment planning.

 As to who can include this as part of their work, the following healthcare professionals can use the Social Communication Questionnaire (SCQ):

-So long as the healthcare professional is highly trained and is experienced in dealing with children with (potential) Autism Spectrum Disorder, they can definitely add this as part of their roster of assessments.
+So long as the healthcare professional has received professional training and is experienced in routinely screening children with suspected Autism Spectrum Disorder (ASD), they can definitely add this as part of their roster of assessments along with other autism screening tools.

-If you are any one of the aforementioned healthcare professionals, please be reminded that the Social Communication Questionnaire (SCQ) is a screening tool.
+If you are any one of the aforementioned healthcare professionals, please be reminded that the Social Communication Questionnaire (SCQ) is a screening questionnaire.
 Under no circumstance should it be used to diagnose children with Autism Spectrum Disorders.
 Remember that if the child scores 15 or higher based on the answers of the reporter, the directive is to have the child undergo comprehensive examinations to get an official diagnosis.
+This includes their symptom severity, symptom levels, if there are any intellectual disabilities present, as well as a full understanding of cognitive developmental history.

 As for the people who will be engaging with the questionnaire the most, that would be the parents, guardians, teachers, or caregivers of children.
 They will be the ones reporting on the child and their possible symptoms of ASD.
 So long as they are related to the child in some way and they are directly responsible for them, they can definitely use this questionnaire to observe them for any signs of ASD.